rocalex/algoverse/auction/readme.md

 # Auction Contract

-Auction contract have following 4 methods:
+Auction contract has following 4 methods:

 [on_create()](#on_create)